PatrickBaus/pyAsyncPrologixGpib/README.md

 I use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/PatrickBaus/pyAsyncPrologix/tags).

 ## Documentation
-I use the [Numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) style for documentaion.
+I use the [Numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) style for documentation.

 ## Authors